 Your application will communicate with a PicoScope 4000 Series library called ps4000a.dll, which is supplied in 32-bit and 64-bit versions.
+This DLL is compatible with the PicoScope 4444 and 4824 oscilloscopes.
 The DLL exports the ps4000a function definitions in stdcall format, which is compatible with a wide range of programming languages.